WorldCretornica/DungeonMe/README.md

 DungeonMe
 ===========

-Bukkit Plugin for to generator infinite dungeon.
+Bukkit Plugin to generate infinite dungeon.
 Currently in the work.
+To be used as an additional map for survival servers.